 When is a good time to place a c-bet?

 You may also want to avoid continuation betting if you’re playing against many opponents.
 Your c-bet is highly unlikely to work if multiple opponents call after you’ve raised before the flop.
-The more opponents there are – and there are lots if you play at online poker tournaments – the higher the chances of you getting called.
-Also, if you have a “calling-station opponent” (a player who calls in every turn), it’s best to keep your continuation betting to the minimum.
+The more opponents there are, the higher the chances of you getting called.
+Online poker tournaments usually have higher numbers of players at their tables.
+Also, if you’re up against a player who calls in every turn, it’s best to keep your continuation betting to a minimum.

 Playing in a good position gives you the advantage to measure the strength of your opponent’s hand.
 In that case, you can make continuation bets more often.